dorian-delorme/video-player/README.md

 * Fix bufferend.range error
 * Add Loader
+* Add poster from random frame
-* Add Poster if autoplay is not enabled
+* Add poster if autoplay is not enabled (DONE)
 * Add subtitle to the video
 * Add quality switch
 * Display targeted time on timeline hover